 Pursuant to the application of ASC 605, Revenue Recognition ("ASC 605"), we record revenue related to medical equipment sales on a net basis when the equipment is delivered to the customer and the sales price is determinable.
-During the years ended December 31, 2011, 2012 and 2013, we had medical equipment sales of RMB1.6 million, RMB1.5 million and RMB2.0 million (US\$0.3 million), respectively.
-Revenue derived from medical equipment sales is recorded as network revenue in the consolidated statements of comprehensive income.
+During the years ended December 31, 2012, 2013 and 2014, we had medical equipment sales of RMB1.5 million, RMB2.0 million and RMB7.6 million (US\$1.2 million), respectively.